 The traditional view behind weight gain is simple, more calories in and less calories out equals weight gain.
 We‘ve all heard it, we all try it, but why is it so hard to stick to?
 Your body is working against you every step o f the way, why?
 And what is the solution?

 Every day we are surrounded by temptation, we eventually give in, we overeat.
 We then never burn those excess calories off which of course means they get deposited as fat… right?

 But what if we have been looking at this the wrong way?
 What if we have the cause and effect mixed up?
 Could it be that it’s not overeating that causes us to get fat, but instead it’s being fat that causes us to overeat?

 This is the theory that has been put forward in a recent article published in the Journal of the American Medical Association.
-The article suggests that the more fat tissue we have, the more calories are taken and locked away in this fat tissue, leaving less calories in the bloodstream to satisfy your body’s requirements.
+The article suggests that the more fat tissue we have, the more calories are taken and locked away in this fat tissue, leaving fewer calories in the bloodstream to satisfy your body’s requirements.
 This results in your body needing more and more calories.
 The more fat we have, the more we need to eat.